 Thanks to the extraordinary generosity of 81 sponsors, my version of Morton Feldman's Three Voices will soon be available on CD.
 We finished recording at the end of October and the disc is scheduled for commercial release on HatHut Records in June 2016.
-Keep an eye out here for updates on the release date and for news of a London launch, or you can catch an earlier performance for Oxford Contemporary Music in April.
+Keep an eye out here for updates on the release date and for news of a London launch, or you can catch a performance at The Exchange, Penzance, in June.

-I'm currently supported by an Open Space residency, so am enjoying precious pockets of time during the year up at Aldeburgh developing, learning and recording new repertoire, and eating chips.
+This year I am wonderfully supported by an Open Space residency.
+I will be enjoying precious pockets of time up at Aldeburgh developing, learning and recording new repertoire, and eating chips.

 * * * * *

 EXAUDI celebrated the birthday of long-time friend and collaborator Michael Finnissy by performing Cipriano and Tom Fool's Wooing as part of a weekend of events at Milton Court.
-We also make our début at St John's Smith Square with a programme for Principal Sound Festival that includes works by Jürg Frey and Cassandra Miller, and reprise Gérard Pesson's Cantate égale pays with Parisian ensemble L'Instant Donné in Witten and Paris.
+We also made our début at St John's Smith Square with a programme for Principal Sound Festival that includes works by Jürg Frey and Cassandra Miller, and have reprised Gérard Pesson's Cantate égale pays with Parisian ensemble L'Instant Donné in Witten and Paris.